 If you use a wireless mouse or keyboard, you could be leaving yourself open to attacks from hackers.
-Researchers at Bastille had discovered a few months ago that attackers can make use of a cheap $15 antenna to sneak into your computer through a wireless mouse or keyboard dongle (receiver).
+Researchers at Bastille had discovered in January 2016 that attackers could make use of a cheap $15 antenna to sneak into your computer through a wireless mouse or keyboard dongle (receiver).

-As an example, an attacker could use a cheap antenna to masquerade as a wireless mouse to enter your computer.
-From there, the intruder can switch the signal to emulate a wireless keyboard, and gain control of your machine.
-The trick was found to have worked from up to 200 meters (and sometimes even 225 meters) away, so even if an attacker can't see your screen, he could use keyboard commands to do anything from opening websites to downloading malware onto your computer — or even wiping your hard drive altogether.
+As an example, an attacker could use an inexpensive antenna to masquerade as a wireless mouse to enter your computer.
+From there, the intruder can switch the signal to emulate a wireless keyboard and gain control of your machine.
+The trick was found to have worked from up to 200 meters (and sometimes even 225 meters) away, so even if an attacker can't see your screen, he or she could use keyboard commands to do anything from opening websites to downloading malware onto your computer — or even wiping your hard drive altogether.

 So far, Bastille has found multiple "MouseJack" vulnerabilities in non-Bluetooth wireless mouse and keyboard radio receivers made by AmazonBasics, Dell, Gigabyte, HP, Lenovo, Logitech, and Microsoft.

-Logitech has already issued a fix for its Unifying receiver, though, so let's take a look at how you can update the firmware and stop worrying about this issue.
-This patch will only work on Logitech wireless keyboards and mice that bear the Unifying logo on it, and is not available for Linux or Mac OS X yet.
+Logitech has issued a fix for its Unifying receiver, so let's take a look at how you can update the firmware and stop worrying about this issue.
+This patch will only work on Logitech wireless keyboards and mice that bear the Unifying logo on it.
+A patch is available for Windows and macOS, but nothing has been stated for Linux.

 If you're a Mac user, just download the ZIP file, unzip it, then open up the SecureDFU application and follow the on-screen instructions.
 The instructions are similar for Windows PC, just download and run the SecureDFU.exe file.